BaderLab/CellAnnotationTutorial/README.md

 cerebroApp_1.2.2*
 msigdb_0.2.0
 ```
-Further testing has been done with `R 4.0.3`, for which harmony is unfortunately not available.
+Further testing has been done with `R 4.0.3`, for which Harmony is unfortunately not available.

 If you haven't yet installed R on your system, you can install R at https://cran.r-project.org/ and R Studio at https://rstudio.com/products/rstudio/download/.